 Some Specific Health Benefits of Ghee

-Ghee does not increase your cholesterol.
-We need the Omega-3 fatty acids that ghee provides to help create the good cholesterol in our body that is a precursor to the production of many necessary hormones and to support good brain functioning such as memory and protect against dementia.
+Ghee does not increase cholesterol.
+The Omega-3 fatty acids that ghee provides help create the good cholesterol in your body that is a precursor to the production of most of your necessary hormones; estrogen, DHEA, progesterone and testosterone, and supports good brain functioning and protect against dementia.

-Ghee has a potent antioxidant capacity due to its high levels of vitamin A & carotenoids, plus the inflammation reducing power of linoleic and butyric acid, which eliminates free radicals.
-These create a wonderful food that can help reduce oxidative stress within the body and help to lower the risk for cariovascular disease.
-(1)
+Ghee has a potent antioxidant action due to its high levels of vitamin A & carotenoids, plus the inflammation reducing power of linoleic and butyric acid, which eliminates free radicals.

-Ghee is composed of a wide range of fats including medium chain fatty acids which are processed by the liver and burnt as energy, thus not passing into adipose tissue and contributing to weight gain.
-It improves fat metabolism and can provide a slow release of energy to keep your energy and blood sugar levels stable throughout your day!
+Ghee improves fat metabolism and can provide a slow release of energy to keep your energy and blood sugar levels stable throughout your day!
+It is composed of a wide range of fats including medium chain fatty acids which are processed by the liver and burnt as energy, thus not passing into adipose tissue and contributing to weight gain.

-In traditional Ayurveda ghee is useful in cleansing and in the detoxifying process of Panchakarma because it pulls fat-soluble toxins from deep in the tissues into the circulation to then be expelled.
+In traditional Ayurveda ghee is useful in cleansing and in the detoxifying as it pulls fat-soluble toxins from deep in the tissues into the circulation to then be expelled.

 Wondering where you can get some?